jgailbreath/Nueral-Nets-Applications/README.md

 Our datasets are fairly large so we utilized Google Drive for storage and access:  https://www.google.com/drive/

 We utilized Tensorflow and Keras to make the magic happen.
 It does require a few Python dependencies (yep, you have to have Python already installed).
-Using the pip install command will make this fairly simple.
+Using the pip command will make this fairly simple.
 Enter the following steps in your command line to get going:

 1.  $ pip install --upgrade tensorflow
 2.  $ pip install numpy scipy